Stochastic dual coordinate descent with adaptive heavy ball momentum for linearly constrained convex optimization: Acceleration by adaptive heavy-ball momentum

-\begin{remark} Upon comparison of Theorem \ref{thm-rdcd} and Theorem \ref{thm-mrdcd}, it can be observed that the FSDCD method exhibits convergence rate that is as fast as that of the SDCD method.
+\begin{REMK} Upon comparison of Theorem \ref{thm-rdcd} and Theorem \ref{thm-mrdcd}, it can be observed that the ASDCD method exhibits convergence rate that is at least as fast as that of the SDCD method.
 Indeed, for certain objective function $f(x)$ and probability spaces $\{(\Omega_k, \mathcal{F}_k, P_k)\}_{k\geq 1}$, we can show that the convergence rate in Theorem \ref{thm-mrdcd} can be strictly smaller than that in Theorem \ref{thm-rdcd}.
-For example, for the case where $f(x)=\frac{1}{2}\|x\|^2_2$ and the sample spaces $\Omega_k=\{I\}$ for all $k$.
-We refer to \cite[Remark 5.3]{zeng2023adaptive} for more details. \end{remark}
+For example, for the case where $f(x)=\frac{1}{2}\|x\|^2_2$ and the sample spaces $\Omega_k=\{I\}$ for any $k\geq1$.
+We refer to \cite[Remark 5.3]{zeng2024adaptive} for more details. \end{REMK}